ilyafedotov-ops/TerraformManager/README.md

 ```

 This mounts `knowledge/` and `data/` for persistence and serves on port 8890.

+### Blueprint bundles
+- POST `/generators/blueprints` accepts a `BlueprintRequest` (see `backend/generators/models.py`) to stitch multiple registered generator components per environment.
+- Payloads support `{env}` placeholders, optional Azure or S3 remote-state backends, and a configurable README/variables stub.
+- Responses embed the rendered files plus a base64 ZIP archive; the SvelteKit UI streams the same structure for downloads.
+- Components reuse generator slugs from `/generators/metadata`; extend the registry in `backend/generators/registry.py` when adding new templates.

 ### AWS ALB logging tips
 - When generating the ALB baseline, toggle **Enable ALB access logging** to create a hardened logging bucket automatically.